openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

   2023-02-21 22:38:21,894 | INFO : run task done.
   2023-02-21 22:38:21,940 | INFO : Exporting completed

-3. We can check the accuracy of the IR model and the consistency between the exported model and the PyTorch model, You can use ``otx train`` directly without ``otx build``.
-It will be required to add ``--train-data-roots`` and ``--val-data-roots`` in the command line
+3. We can check the accuracy of the IR model and the consistency between the exported model and the PyTorch model.

+You can use ``otx train`` directly without ``otx build``.
+It will be required to add ``--train-data-roots`` and ``--val-data-roots`` in the command line:

 .. code-block::